reframejs/reframe/readme.md

 #### Adaptability

-Beyond the adaptable points described above, **Reframe is adaptable all the way down to Repage.**
+Beyond the adaptable points described above, **Reframe is adaptable all the way down to Repage**.

 Behind the curtain,
 Reframe is built on top of Repage.